-Barbados has all the perfect Caribbean ingredients (turquoise waters, palm fringed beaches, and friendly people), but there’s also something uniquely familiar about holidaying here.
+Barbados has all the perfect Caribbean ingredients with turquoise waters, palm-fringed beaches, and friendly people, but there’s also something uniquely familiar about holidaying here.
 Known as ‘little England’ locally, the island still has many traces of its colonial past, and it’s unlikely you‘ll venture too far on your Barbados holiday without seeing a red phone box or familiar place name.
 The island combines Britishness with a more relaxed Caribbean attitude, and this together with its stunning natural scenery, makes it a unique and characterful island that’s perfect for a memorable holiday.

 The south coast is the perfect place to base yourself if you want a breathtaking location that is accessible, and yet still close to the action at Bridgetown and St Lawrence Gap.
 The area’s beachfront resorts are suitable for both families and couples, and many are close enough to take an evening stroll into town and sample the many restaurants, bars and nightspots of the local area.

 Fashionable Holetown in the St James district on the west coast is another great base for a 5 star holiday, with some excellent restaurants and bars and a slightly more relaxed vibe than you’ll find in the south.
 There are also some stunning beachfront resorts, from impressive all-inclusive offerings to boutique hideaways for those who want to unwind and relax.

 Barbados has an average daily high temperature of 26°C, over 3000 hours of annual sunshine, and one of the lowest daily rainfall averages of the entire Caribbean.
 So it’s no surprise that many think it has the near perfect climate for the ultimate 5 star holiday.

 Time difference: GMT -4 hours

 Flight time from the UK (London): Approximately eight hours.